pflry/extensions-keep/README.md

 **Q: Does Extensions Keep automatically update my plugins?**
 A: No, Extensions Keep does not manage plugin updates.
 It allows you to maintain a consistent list of plugins across different sites.

+**Q: In which languages is Extensions Keep available?**
+A: Extensions Keep is currently available in English and French.
+The plugin will automatically use your WordPress language settings.

 ## Screenshots

 Extensions Keep interface